MoeTerani/DevLink/README.md

 # DevLink

-This application is a full-stack JavaScript implementation of an coders connecting application using the MERN stack and TypeScript.
+This application is a full-stack JavaScript social platform to connect developers powered by the MERN stack and TypeScript.

 ## 👨‍💻 Tech stack